WHEN IS MATE CONTRAINDICATED?

 Mate, cimarron or Paraguay tea (Ilex paraguariensis) is an evergreen tree native to South America, whose leaves are consumed as a stimulating tea.

 Its use is not toxic, but it can cause some side effects depending on individual tolerance to caffeine.
 Some of these side effects include: insomnia, nervousness, upset stomach, restlessness, heartburn, headache or heart palpitations.

-* More information on mate side effects in the listing above.
+* More information on mate side effects.